ieb/N2KNMEA0183Wifi/README.md

 # N2K and NMEA0183 Wifi server exposing http, tcp and udp services.

 * Runs on a ESP32.
+(Currently targetting ESP32-C2 Mini)
 * Connects to a NMEA2000 bus using the ESP CAN device and a CAN Driver as a CAN Node.
 * Parses NMEA2000 messages and stores them with history.
 * Emits NMEA0183 messages on tcp and udp.
+* Emits SeaSmart messages on tcp with PGN filtering.
+* Exposes NMEA0183 and SeaSmart streams over http (chunked encoding)
 * Exposes a http admin interface for configuration.
-* Exposes the store over http.
-* Exposes updates to the store over websockets.
-* Hosts UI applications delivered over http.
 * Runs either as an WiFi station or as an Access Point.

 # UI

 There is a web browser UI written as a single page application, delivered from the http server running on the ESP.
-It receives CAN messages over websockets which it decodes and displays.
+It receives CAN messages in SeaSmart format over a http stream which it decodes and displays.
 The main screen is an instruments screen which can contain 1..n mages and can be configured.
 Other screens include a store viewer showing the data that has been received, and frame views showing decoding.
 There is an admin view which provides access to the flash drive to update the UI files, download log files and monitor disk and ram usage on the device.
 There is 2MB of flash available.
 The App is 26KB of javascript compressed which can be